freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

    up the :ref:`landing page <Landing Page>` for the organization, and for :doc:`installing SecureDrop </admin/installation/install>`.

-Assumptions about the source's computer
+Assumptions about the *Source*'s computer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  The computer correctly executes Tails or Tor Browser.